White Paper: stack stabilisation and antislip bags

-- You make nice stacks, but by the time they reach the customer, they will slip, deform, tilt, do not fit in the storage space intended for them, and some bag will even be damaged,
+- You make nice pallet loads, but by the time they reach the customer, they will slip, deform, shift, do not fit into the storage space intended for them, and some bags might even be damaged,

 - during a groupage transport, your pallet loads are exposed to the driving style of the drivers and forklift operators,

 - customers complain because the carrier's driver has tipped over the load,

 - on arrival, the top two or three layers of the stack must be pushed back to place, by hand, so that its centre of gravity is restored enough to get removed by forklift truck,

 - the shape and stability of the pallet loads are uncertain due to your manual packaging/ palletising,

 - such customer complaints increase in the summer heat,